edf-hpc/fca-health-checker/README.md

 ### FMM not found

-This happend when the service FCA has been stoped during a considerable time:
+This happend when the service FCA has been stoped during a considerable amount of time:

      1504535969.024918 [FCA_CORE node1 42080] fca_proto.c:664 error Service record 'fca' not found
      1504535969.024961 [FCA_CORE node1 42080] fca_proto.c:748 error Failed to find FMM service record: No such file or directory